This chapter has been published in the book

 For Socrates the starting point was the realization that he did

-not know, and from there he could search for knowledge.
-In the
+and from there he could search for knowledge.

-Cratylus Hermogenes expected Socrates to convince him of
+In the Cratylus Hermogenes expected Socrates to convince him

-forget what I said a while ago, that I did not know, but would
+“You forget what I said a while ago, that I did not know,

-join you in looking for the truth."107 Realizing the difficulty
+but would join you in looking for the truth.”107

 asked to learn from Cratylus.108